nadavc/nadavc-hugo/content/posts/spring-boot-and-kotlin.md

 ### Does it work with Spring?

 JetBrains promises 100% interoperability with Java, but it's not immediately obvious how to get all the pieces working together.
-In this post I will outline some gotchas when building a Spring Boot "Hello World" working.
+In this post I will outline some gotchas when building a Spring Boot "Hello World".
 For the impatient, there's a fully working example at the end.

 ### Running bootRun from Gradle